How Do You Know if What You Are Looking at Is a Prokaryote or a Eukaryote Under a Microscope?

 No, prokaryotes do not accept mitochondria.
 Mitochondria are only found in eukaryotic cells.
 This is also true of other membrane-bound structures like the nucleus and the Golgi appliance (more than on these later).

-eukaryotic evolution hypothesizes that mitochondria were first prokaryotic cells that lived inside other cells.
+I theory for eukaryotic evolution hypothesizes that mitochondria were first prokaryotic cells that lived inside other cells.
 Over time, evolution led to these split organisms functioning every bit a single organism in the form of a eukaryote.

 Eukaryote definition